 - Two additional 200-level RN courses.

-- Two additional courses at the 300 level or above.
+- Five RN courses at the 300 level or higher, one of which must be at the 400 level or above.

 Students may, with the approval of their advisors, count toward the major a maximum of two related courses taken in other departments.